 To me however, the most interesting parts of Tumblr and internet memes in general is the seepage into real life.
 Surely more than once you might have heard someone say “Oh Em Gee” instead of you know, “oh my god”.
-I have heard people shouting fffffffuuuuuuuuuuuuu in the office.
-I have heard people use the word “rageface” as a valid description of their emotional state.
+I have heard people shouting fffffffuuuuuuuuuuuuu in the office* it was simply pronounced like that... "foooooooooooo" .
+I have heard people use the word “rageface” as a valid description of their emotional state* contextually, the sentence was something like "I'm going to rageface so hard" .
 What has began as an in-joke of people who frequent specific sections of the Internet has now become lingo.

 It is with knowing the contexts that we use the Scumbag X meme.
 I’ve used it in my hipchat chat a number of times as well.
 Everyone in my chat group are aware of the context of the scumbag hat.
 Everyone is aware of Fry narrowing his eyes.
 Everyone is aware of the Rich Crying Lady (first world problem) and its image-macro context.

 In 1976, a book called Beyond Culture was published.
 In it, the author laid out the concept of a high-context and a low-context culture and communication styles.